 The Caribbean Island of Roatan, Honduras

 Roatan is the largest of the Honduran Bay Islands in the Caribbean and is becoming a popular cruise itinerary destination.
 Like many Caribbean destinations it is recognized for its beautiful beaches, water sports, including premier scuba and skin diving, and modern resorts.
 It also has a growing number of American and Canadian ex-patriots and seasonal residents attracted by its beauty and low cost of living.
-To accommodate the cruise ships the Honduras government helped develop Mahogany Bay with modern cruise ship docks, a well equipped duty free village and a beautiful beach recreation area with great facilities and water sports.
+To accommodate the cruise ships the Honduras government sponsored development of Mahogany Bay with modern cruise ship docks, a well equipped duty free village and a beautiful beach recreation area with great facilities and water sports.

 Where You Dock

-Most Cruise ships now dock at the Mahogany Bay facility on the southwest coast.
+Most Cruise ships are now docking at the Mahogany Bay facility on the southwest coast.
 The beautifully laid out area includes piers, a duty free shopping area and a beach area.
-In addition there is also the Port of Roatan located a bit farther west past Barrio La Loma and some cruise ships may still dock there.
+In addition there is also the Port of Roatan located a bit farther west past Barrio Loma Linda and occasionally cruise ships may still dock there.
 It is about five miles between the two port facilities.

 The best way to get around Roatan is by hired taxi or a rental car.
-Taxi’s are inexpensive and you can usually negotiate an island tour at a good price (share with other passengers an save more).
+Taxi’s are inexpensive and are eager to negotiate an island tour at a good price (share with other passengers an save more).

-Outdoor recreation is the focus on this Caribbean island with sandy beaches and clear, warm water being the main attraction.
-There are several zip line facilities on the island and a dolphin encounter at Anthony’s Key Resort that’s very popular.
+Outdoor recreation is the focus on this Caribbean island with sandy beaches and clear, warm water being the central attraction.
+There are also several zip line facilities on the island and a dolphin encounter at Anthony’s Key Resort that’s very popular.

-If your ship docks at Mahogany Bay you can spend the day right at the ports beautiful beach, that includes water sports equipment, beach loungers and umbrellas along with some excursions leaving right from this cruise port.
+If your ship docks at Mahogany Bay you can spend the day right at the ports beautiful beach.
+It’s equipped with water sports equipment, beach loungers and umbrellas with a number of excursions leaving right from the cruise port.

-A little over a mile and a half from the Mahogany Bay is the town of Barrio Loma Linda.
-It is not a resort area but a typical Honduran town with stores and restaurants along with a couple of crafts facilities working in leather and wood.
+A little over a mile from Mahogany Bay is the town of Barrio Loma Linda.
+It is not a resort area but a typical small Honduran town with stores and restaurants along with a couple of crafts facilities working in leather and wood.